UMainedynamics/SeidarT_Legacy/README.md

 prjbuild -i /path/to/geometry/image.png -o project_filename.prj
 ~~~

-The project filename is optional if the -o option is omitted and the default text file *jordan_downs.prj* will be generated.
+The project filename is optional if the -o option is omitted then the default text file *jordan_downs.prj* will be generated.
 For any of the executables the -h or --help option will provide a quick reference to any positional, optional or required arguments.

 Using the text editor of choice, you can edit the .prj file.
+TODO: Describe what all is in this file?

 [comment]: ======================================================================